WE! ARE! HERE! - an artistic “Despite it All!”

 Volume II:

-The Scientific Policy of the "SS-Ahnenerbe
+The Science Policy of the "SS-Ahnenerbe”

 The SS research network in the service diaries of Wolfram Sievers